top of page

 Introduction:

 The extension focuses on the forested hills in Atewa.
 As well as having a nearly full complement of lowland rainforest birds, there are some special species on the ridge top, hill forest there.
 In order to reach the higher elevations, we spend the day making a strenuous climb up and strolling back at a leisurely pace, and so this has been offered as an extension only, so only those who feel able to do this can opt to do so.
 Atewa holds over 300 bird species, due to the diversity of forest types available at different elevations.
 In addition to targeting hill forest specialties, we have time to find some rainforest birds we missed on the main tour, as more time in forest equals more birds, and it often takes considerable time to eke them out of forest with this many bird species!
-Scarcer species we hope to find that are difficult on the main tour include Blue-moustached Bee-eater, Green-tailed Bristlebill, Lowland Akalat, Forest Scrub-Robin, Many-colored Bushshrike, Nimba Flycatcher, and Lowland Sooty Boubou.
+Scarcer species we hope to find that are difficult on the main tour include Blue-moustached Bee-eater, Green-tailed Bristlebill, Lowland Akalat, Nimba Flycatcher, and Lowland Sooty Boubou.
 Other possibilities include five species of illadopsis, Frasers Sunbird, Yellow-throated Cuckoo, Green Twinspot, Western Nicator, Chestnut Wattle-eye and the strange Long-tailed Hawk.
 If you are capable of doing the extra walking, and wish to maximize your Ghana birding experience, this extension is a must!

 Day 1: Arrival in Accra.
 Afternoon visit to Shai Hills